 Very few things in comics are as sacred as the death of Jason Todd.
 Just like Gwen Stacy, Uncle Ben, and Bucky, Jason Todd was dead and remained that way.
 His death didn’t just signify the readers distaste for the character.
 No. His death became Batman’s greatest failure.

-That why for years DC did not bring him back.
+That is why for years, DC did not bring him back.
 Hell, they barely toyed with the idea.
-However, eventually, like Gwen Stacy, Uncle Ben, and Bucky, DC gave in and brought him back…but it wasn’t in a traditional way.
+However, like Gwen Stacy, Uncle Ben, and Bucky, DC eventually gave in and brought him back…but it wasn’t in a traditional way.

-During Jeph Leob and Jim Lee’s brilliant Hush story Jason is actually teased to have returned.
+During Jeph Loeb and Jim Lee’s brilliant Hush story, Jason is teased to have returned.
 Tim Drake, Jason’s replacement, had been taken hostage by an unknown individual.
-As the story continued and tensions rose the kidnapper is revealed to be none other than Jason Todd.
+As the story continued and tensions rose, the kidnapper was revealed to be none other than Jason Todd.

 Or was it?

-It wasn’t and this winds up being too good to be true.
-Instead of the kidnappe being Jason, it was actually Clayface disguised as Jason.
+It wasn’t, and this winds up being too good to be true.
+Instead of the kidnapper being Jason, it was actually Clayface disguised as Jason.

 It was a smart move by DC as it undoubtedly helped them gauge reader interest in the character.
-As far as things everyone gets wrong about Jason Todd, his reappearance definitely makes the cut.
+Regarding things everyone gets wrong about Jason Todd, his reappearance definitely cuts.

-It would be an absolute atrocity if the Red Hood has not appeared in film.
+It would be an absolute atrocity if the Red Hood has not appeared on film.
 So it’s a good thing that he has.

 The movie has a who’s who cast of characters.